Ngā Uaratanga – Our values

 Meet our trustees

-Our board works together to create and develop a clear strategy for the Building Wellness.
-As leaders within the construction sector, our Trustees will “walk the talk” when it comes to following best practice within our own organisations.
+Our volunteer board of trustees work together on strategic development for Building Wellness Taranaki and ensures the Trust remains accountable.
+As leaders within the construction community, our trustees “walk the talk” when it comes to role modelling best practice within their own organisations.

 Campbell Mattson